coloringchaos/object-fall-16/syllabus.md

 # Readings & Assignments
 Weekly assignments will include relevant readings, videos, and observation exercises.
-You are expected to document all work to your blog and sumbmit links to these posts on Edmodo.
-This includes your successes, failures, reading responses, project ideas and inspiration.
+You are expected to document all work to your blog.
+This includes your successes, failures, reading responses, project ideas and inspirations.

-Readings are mandatory!
-Come to class prepared to discuss any assigned reading materials; you may also be given in-class pop-quizzes about any assigned readings.
+*Readings are mandatory!* Come to class prepared to discuss any assigned reading materials; you will occasionally be given in-class pop-quizzes about any assigned readings.

 # Blog & Documentation
 You are expected to keep an online journal of your progress in this course.
 At a minimum, I expect you to summarize any insights you have in each week's work, to discuss any readings, and to thoroughly document your production projects and technical research.
 I encourage you to read and comment on each other's posts.

-Please make sure your blog assignments are online the night before class (by 8pm) to ensure that your classmates and I can read them before class.
+Please make sure your blog assignments are online the night before class (by 11pm) to ensure that your classmates and I can read them before class.